Locke218/My-Work/(Processing) Randomized Dragon Simulation/README.md

-#Autonomous Agents Unity Project
+#Rolling on Random
 Author: Zane Draper

-Platform: Unity 3D
+Platform: Processing

-Language: C# Scripting
+Language: Processing

-Homework #1: Rolling on Random

-Student: Zane Draper

 Project Description:
 	This project displays a dragon shaped kite, showing the strings and sectioned body.
 This dragon moves using